mrhandoko/infinite-scroll/README.md

+This page is using https://github.com/CassetteRocks/react-infinite-scroller to testing infinite scrolling

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>